‹ Back to Corporate Social Responsibility

 send an email to firstname.lastname@example.org

-send a detailed note, with relevant documents, to ADP, Mail Stop #325E, One ADP Boulevard, Roseland, New Jersey 07068; or
+send a detailed note, with relevant documents, to ADP Board of Directors, Audit Committee, Mail Stop #405E, One ADP Boulevard, Roseland, New Jersey 07068; or

 Any reports that involve the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer or General Counsel of Automatic Data Processing, Inc. will be immediately communicated to the Chairman of the Board of Directors and the Chairman of the Audit Committee.

-Your calls, detailed notes and/or emails will be dealt with confidentially, unless it is necessary to share such information in order to address the matter appropriately.
-Regardless, you have the commitment of ADP and of the Audit Committee of ADP’s Board of Directors that you will be protected from retaliation.
+Your calls, detailed notes and /or emails will be dealt with confidentially, unless it is necessary to share such information in order to address the matter appropriately.
+Regardless, you have the commitment of ADP and of the Audit Committee of ADP’s Board of Directors that if you made a report in good faith you will be protected from retaliation.
+You should also know that ADP has taken necessary steps to ensure that the personal data transferred to the United States is protected appropriately and as required.

 Nothing in this or any other ADP policy prohibits you from providing information to the U.S. Securities and Exchange Commission or any government agency in a manner contemplated by relevant law or regulation.